 It's not necessary to see a doctor if you're generally healthy and develop flu signs and symptoms, such as fever, cough and body aches.
-Call your doctor, however, if you have flu symptoms and you're pregnant or you have a chronic disease, such as asthma, emphysema, diabetes or a heart condition, because you have a higher risk of complications from the flu.
+Call your doctor, however, if you have flu symptoms and you're pregnant or you have a chronic disease, such as asthma, emphysema, diabetes or a heart condition, because you have a higher risk of flu complications.

 Influenza viruses such as H1N1 infect the cells that line your nose, throat and lungs.
 The virus enters your body when you inhale contaminated droplets or transfer live virus from a contaminated surface to your eyes, nose or mouth.

 You can't catch swine flu from eating pork.

 If you live in or travel to an area where many people are infected with the H1N1 virus, you may be exposed to the virus.

 - Worsening of chronic conditions, such as heart disease and asthma

 - Neurological signs and symptoms, ranging from confusion to seizures

 - Respiratory failure